MREYE-LUMC/PAROS/README.md

 PAROS consists of two main functions:

-- ‘fundus_camera_calibration.ipynb’: a method to calibrate camera using eye phantom measurements.
+- `fundus_camera_calibration.ipynb`: a method to calibrate camera using eye phantom measurements.
-- ‘calculate_ocular_magnification.ipynb’: a method to calculate magnification fundus images of a subject.
+- `calculate_ocular_magnification.ipynb`: a method to calculate magnification fundus images of a subject.

 ## Implementation